 What began as efforts to improve in areas such as recycling and campus energy efficiency has led to John A. Logan College becoming a leader in sustainability in IL.
-Through goals set as a signatory to the IL Campus Sustainability Compact, the College reduced energy usage per square foot by 18% between 2008 and 2010 and costs per square foot dropped 27%.
-A recent CDB report showed JALC as the number three community college in IL for lowest energy cost per square foot.
+Through goals set as a signatory to the Illinois Campus Sustainability Compact, the College reduced energy usage per square foot by 18% between 2008 and 2010 and costs per square foot dropped 27%.
+A recent CDB report showed JALC as the number three community college in Illinois for lowest energy cost per square foot.
 Energy efficiency measures such as lighting upgrades resulted in large reductions in electrical energy consumption and significant dollars saved.
-Public sector rebates from DCEO gave these projects the attractive payback periods of less than three years the College was looking for.
-In 2011, the College received the Illinois Governor's Sustainability Award which recognizes organizations in Illinois that have demonstrated a commitment to environmental excellence through outstanding innovative sustainability practices.
+Public sector rebates from DCEO gave these projects the attractive payback periods of less than three years the College was looking to achieve.
+In 2011, the College received the Illinois Governor's Sustainability Award which recognizes organizations in Illinois that have demonstrated a commitment to environmental excellence through outstanding, innovative sustainability practices.

 John A. Logan's pledge to continue fostering a culture of sustainability and becoming a recognized leader and change agent for environmental sustainability in southern Illinois is evident by multiple references to sustainability in our Strategic Planning documents.
 A grant from the Illinois Green Economy Network (IGEN) helped the College establish the Sustainability Center and hire its first full-time campus Sustainability Coordinator.
-The Sustainability Center, along with the JALC Green Committee helps make sustainability a guiding principle for all institutional practices, and promotes initiatives that reduce campus energy use and environmental impacts.
+The Sustainability Center, along with the JALC Sustainability Committee, helps make sustainability a guiding principle for all institutional practices and promotes initiatives that reduce campus energy use and environmental impacts.
 In addition to IGEN, the College partners with a number of other state and national organizations who support our sustainability mission.

-JALC annually spends in excess of \$ 500,000 in energy costs, and with the expectations that energy costs would continue rise, the College began a comprehensive review of our energy procurement and management strategies in the summer of 2013.
-Energy consultant EnerNOC was selected to provide the College with energy advisory services and a two year electrical purchase contract signed.
-EnerNOC's "Insight" energy monitoring system will provide the College with data on campus electrical consumption in real time.
+JALC annually spends in excess of \$ 500,000 in energy costs, and with the expectations that these costs would continue to rise, the College began a comprehensive review of our energy procurement and management strategies in the summer of 2013.
+Energy consultant EnerNOC was selected to provide the College with energy advisory services and an initial two year electrical purchase contract signed that has since been renewed.
+Since that time, EnerNOC's "Insight" energy monitoring system has provided the College with data on campus electrical consumption in real time.

-In 2013 John A. Logan College continued to infuse sustainability principles and practices across a wide spectrum of campus activities.
-Multiple energy efficiency projects were completed, including replacing roadway and parking lot lighting with LED.
-And with a grant from IGEN, the first energy "dashboard" was installed in a campus building and a study by the University of IL verified that College staff effectively used the dashboard to save energy.
-Courses were added to degree and certificate programs and a number of trainings were offered to strengthen the workforce and increase employment opportunities in green jobs.
+John A. Logan College continues to infuse sustainability principles and practices across a wide spectrum of campus activities.
+Multiple energy efficiency projects have been completed including replacing roadway parking lot and building exterior lighting with LED lighting.
+With grants from IGEN, two energy "dashboards" have been installed in campus buildings.
+A study by the University of Illinois verified that College staff effectively use the dashboards to save energy.
+Courses were added to degree and certificate programs, and a number of trainings were offered to strengthen the workforce and increase employment opportunities in green jobs.

-A number of projects are already underway which will reduce campus energy use in 2014.
-Included are replacement of two chillers, and two boilers.
-The next lighting project will be to convert exterior building fixtures to LED.
+A number of projects are already underway which will reduce campus energy use in 2016 and beyond.
+Included is the replacement of old pneumatic HVAC controls, upgrades to our BAS system, and additional lighting replacement.
 The College will continue to build on partnerships in support of sustainability related initiatives and serve as an example to our students and to the community.